 Does living with metastatic breast cancer have to feel so lonely?
 Maybe, but then again; maybe not.

-October 13th is the date that was chosen to be designated as National Metastatic Breast Cancer Awareness Day.
-I guess one day is better than none; but seriously, just one day?
+October 13th is the date chosen to be designated as National Metastatic Breast Cancer Awareness Day.
+Seriously, just one day?

 Shouldn’t those with the most need be the most supported?